 The EQUAL Café Coffee Creamers Caramel Macchiato is made with real cream for that smooth, rich texture.
 It also has a great low price, so you can keep a few bottles on hand without spending a fortune.

-What we liked: This creamer has a great low price and a lovely caramel flavor.
+What are its best features?
+This creamer has a great low price and a lovely caramel flavor.
 It is also made with real cream and is low on carbs for those on the keto diet.

 What could be better: These small bottles fit nicely in a bag or purse for portability, but this also means you go through them quickly, especially if more than one person uses the creamer.